-In October 2011, Avid Technology, Inc. filed a complaint in the United States District Court for the District of Delaware alleging that Harmonic's Omneon Media Grid product infringes two patents held by Avid.
-The complaint seeks injunctive relief and damages.
-At this time, the Company cannot predict the outcome of this matter.
-An unfavorable outcome of this matter could adversely affect the Company's business, operating results, financial position and cash flows.
+In October 2011, Avid Technology, Inc. ("Avid") filed a complaint in the United States District Court for the District of Delaware alleging that Harmonic's Omneon Media Grid product infringes two patents held by Avid.
+In June 2012, Avid served a subsequent complaint alleging that Harmonic's Omneon Spectrum product infringes one patent held by Avid.
+The complaints seek injunctive relief and damages.
+At this time, the Company cannot predict the outcome of these matters.
+An unfavorable outcome of these matters could materially and adversely affect the Company's business, operating results, financial position and cash flows.

 In March 2010, Interkey ELC Ltd, or Interkey, filed a lawsuit in Israel, alleging breach of contract against Harmonic and Scopus Video Networks Ltd. (now Harmonic Video Networks Ltd. or "HVN"), which was acquired by Harmonic in March 2009.
-The plaintiffs are seeking damages in the amount of 6,300,000 ILS (approximately \$1.7 million).
-Although, as is the case with all litigation, no assurances can be given as to the outcome of the Interkey lawsuit, we believe Interkey's and its shareholders' claims are without merit and Harmonic and HVN intend to vigorously defend themselves against these claims.
-Based on the foregoing, as of March 30, 2012 and as of the date these financial statements were issued, we do not currently believe a loss is probable and have therefore not recorded a provision for this claim.
+The plaintiffs were seeking damages in the amount of 6,300,000 ILS (approximately \$1.7 million).
+On June 26, 2012, the action was dismissed by the Israeli Central District Court.

-An unfavorable outcome on the above referenced matters or any other litigation matters could require that Harmonic pay substantial damages, or, in connection with any intellectual property infringement claims, could require that the Company pay ongoing royalty payments or could prevent the Company from selling certain of its products.
-As a result, a settlement of, or an unfavorable outcome on, any of the above referenced or other litigation matters could have a material adverse effect on Harmonic's business, operating results, financial position and cash flows.
+An unfavorable outcome on the Avid matters referenced above or any other litigation matter could require that Harmonic pay substantial damages, or, in connection with any intellectual property infringement claims, could require that the Company pay ongoing royalty payments or could prevent the Company from selling certain of its products.
+As a result, a settlement of, or an unfavorable outcome on, any of the Avid matters referenced above or other litigation matters could have a material adverse effect on Harmonic's business, operating results, financial position and cash flows.